-The HP Pavilion 13 Notebook is a nice, small, PC, perfect for school and work.
+The HP Pavilion 13 Notebook is a nice, but small laptop, perfect for school and work.
 However, it does have a few drawbacks.
 If something goes wrong with the hard drive, and you suddenly need to run the recovery, it can be rather difficult to fix the problem.

-Replacing a malfunctioning hard drive can be very difficult, since the case has, a lot, of hidden screws, and is hard to get open.
+Replacing a malfunctioning hard drive can be very difficult with this laptop.
+One reason for this is that the case has, a lot of hidden screws, and on top of that, it is also hard to get open after removing all of the screws.

-1. First you need to remove the hidden screws (HP Pavilion 13 has a total of 4 hidden screws):
+1. First you need to remove the hidden screws (HP Pavilion 13-b000no has a total of 4 hidden screws):

 2. After having removed the hidden screws, carefully insert a flat object, like a knife or guitar pick, and then drag it along the side of the case to loosen the keyboard (top part):